saxmaries/exotic-options/01_products/2_barrier.md

 # Barrier Options

-Barrier options are a class of **path dependent exotic derivatives** whose payoffs are dependent on the fullfilling or breaching of a
+Barrier options are a class of **path dependent exotic derivatives** whose payoffs are dependent on the activation or breaching of a barrier.

 $$
 \text{Discretized Heston Model:}